gicentre/litvis/documents/tutorials/dataTutorials/datalogParsing.md

             }
 ```

+It is possible that in the body of rule, an atom may be negated.
 A negated version of an atom will be preceded by `not`:

 ```elm {l}
 negatedAtom : Parser NegatableAtom